 A cup coffee is probably your go-to drink when you have to remain alert on a lazy work day or pull an all-nighter.
 But we usually get trapped between the never-ending combat of benefits and side effects of drinking coffee due to the excessive amount of caffeine it contains.
 What if we were to switch to a better version of it?
-Just like to green tea, green coffee is considered to be good for our health.
+Just like to green tea, green coffee is considered to be good for our health which comes from unroasted coffee beans.

 Green coffee beans are the seeds of the Coffea Arabica fruit that are not roasted, unlike a regular coffee.
 During the roasting process of coffee beans, a natural antioxidant called CGA present in the beans is lost.
 The CGA is meant to fight many health problems such as high blood pressure, diabetes, indigestion, and even weight management.
 Therefore, green coffee beans with an original amount of CGA are considered to be healthier.
 According to Macrobiotic Nutritionist, “It is best to consume green coffee is you want to lose weight and it is recommended to drink it as the first thing in the morning.
 This helps in increasing your metabolism and burning more fat through the day.